lcteo/gettingandcleaningdata/CookBook.md

 * 'train/subject_train.txt':
   - Each row identifies the subject who performed the activity for each window sample.
   - Its range is from 1 to 30.

+The project outcome will be an independent tidy data set with the average of each variable for each activity and each subject.

 ## Transformations